The heart of Balinese heritage

 Holidays in Ubud take you to one of Bali’s most celebrated towns.
 It’s home to a fascinating history, as well as a unique modern culture.
 You’ll find Buddhist temples and retreats throughout, with plenty of opportunities to relax in a spa, or try yoga lessons.
 Taste delicious cuisine created using fresh local produce, or simply spend your days relaxing by your hotel’s swimming pool.

 Choose Sovereign for your luxury holiday in Ubud and we’ll help you find the best hotel for your holiday.
 We’ve carefully curated a selection of the area’s top hotels, with our experts staying at each one, to ensure it matches up to our exacting standards, and yours.
-Stay at the Four Seasons Sayan for rustic details like thatched roofs and ponds, pools, and terraces built in the style of the rice paddies and overlooking the crystal clear waters of the stream.
 The Samaya Ubud is a fantastic choice for those wanting to enjoy the privacy and serenity of a private villa, with all the facilities of a luxury hotel within easy reach.

 Flight time from the UK to Bali is around 16 hours.